moby/moby/docs/sources/introduction/technology.md

 When it comes to understanding Docker and its underlying technology there is no *magic* involved.
 Everything is based on tried and tested features of the *Linux kernel*.
-All the tools and parts either make use of those features directly, or, build upon them to provide the functionality *intelligently*, for example networking.
+Docker either makes use of those features directly or builds upon them to provide new functionality.

 Aside from the technology, one of the major factors that make Docker great is the way it is built.
 The project's core is very lightweight and